inet-framework/inet-showcases/visualizer/statistic/doc/index.rst

 ----------------------------

-In the second example simulation, a wireless node will send UDP packets to another wireless node as the distance between them incrases.
+In the second example simulation, a wireless node will send UDP packets to another wireless node as the distance between them increases.
 We will display the packet error rate statistic of the received packet at the receiving node.
 The simulation can be run by choosing ``PacketErrorRate`` from the ini file.
 The simulation uses the following